nyambu00/ALX-PRE_COURSE/0x01-git/README.md

-i am a full stack engineer
+i am a stack engineer